 In general, the symptoms of a dengue infection from any of the 4 strains are similar.
 However, differences in clinical manifestations have been reported.
 For example, a study in 2012 showed that individuals infected with DENV-3 had a higher prevalence of musculoskeletal and gastrointestinal symptoms such as nausea and vomiting, while individuals infected with DENV-4 had a higher prevalence of respiratory and skin manifestations such as rashes.

 Several other studies have also suggested that the risk of dengue haemorrhagic fever (DHF), a more severe form of dengue, is highest with DENV-2.

 Will a patient be more seriously ill if he or she gets dengue fever a second, third or fourth time?

 Multiple epidemiologic studies have shown that the risk of severe disease is significantly higher during a secondary infection than during a primary infection.
-The increased risk is due to a stronger immune response during a secondary infection.

 How can people avoid getting dengue fever in the first place?

 Prevention of dengue infection include mosquito control, personal protective measures and vaccination.

 Mosquito control can be done by reducing potential mosquito breeding sites.
 Mosquitoes prefer stagnant water which can accumulation in many areas, especially during the rainy season.

 You should also take steps to protect yourself from bites with the use of mosquito repellents and wearing clothing that covers any exposed skin.
 Use of mosquito screens and insecticides can also help.